libertywing/yanwang.github.io/index.md

 ## News
 - 2024/08: A survey paper: "The Oscars of AI Theater: A Survey on Role-Playing with Language Models", released on Arxiv.
-- 2024/07: Our paper "With Greater Text Comes Greater Necessity: Inference-Time Training Helps Long Text Generation" accepted by COLM.
+- 2024/07: Our paper "With Greater Text Comes Greater Necessity: Inference-Time Training Helps Long Text Generation" accepted by COLM 2024.
 - 2024/04: May be this is the new era of Game Engine: Our paper "Instruction-Driven Game Engines on Large Language Models", released on Arxiv.
 - 2024/01: An interesting paper about long-text generation: "With Greater Text Comes Greater Necessity: Inference-Time Training Helps Long Text Generation", released on Arxiv.
 - 2023/11: Paper "Large Language Models Meet Harry Potter: A Bilingual Dataset for Aligning LLMs with Characters", accepted by EMNLP findings, see you guys in Singapore!